By Mark Leonard/Berlin

-• Mark Leonard is Director of the European Council on Foreign Relations and the author of The Age of Unpeace: How Connectivity Causes Conflict (Bantam Press, 2021).
+* Mark Leonard, Director of the European Council on Foreign Relations, is the author of The Age of Unpeace: How Connectivity Causes Conflict.

 LEAVE A COMMENT Your email address will not be published.
 Required fields are marked*